Skip to main content

 Blower Door (ELA4)

-Enter the Effectitve Leakage Area.
+Enter the Effective Leakage Area.

 NOTE: Do NOT guess at this value, only use numbers from a properly calibrated blower door test result.

-• Effective leakage area @ 4pa (ELA4) is the size (sq in) of an engineered opening that would produce the same amount of leakage as the cracks and penetrations in the building envelope at natural pressure differential i.e. 4 pascals.
+• Effective leakage area @ 4pa (ELA4) is the size (sq in) of an engineered opening that would produce the same amount of leakage as the cracks and penetrations in the building envelope at natural pressure differential (i.e. 4 pascals).

 Select a Shielding Class